VagnerNerves/VagnerNerves/README.md

 </div>

 - 🔥 FullStack PL Developer.
-- 🔭 Currently I work at [Linx](https://www.linkedin.com/company/linxretail) developing an ERP system focused on the financial part, with Delphi, C# .Net6, Angular, Oracle Database and SQL Server technologies.
+- 🔭 Currently, I work at [Linx](https://www.linx.com.br/) as a developer, where I am responsible for analyzing and solving complex problems.
+Additionally, I am constantly challenged to deliver innovative solutions that ensure efficiency and timely delivery, thus contributing to the success of the company and clients.
-- 🌱 I am currently learning/studying React and React Native.
+- 🌱 At the moment, I'm focusing my studies on React and React Native to enhance my skills as a developer.
-- 💻 Graduated in Systems Analysis and Development from [Faculdade QI](https://qi.edu.br/).
+- 💻 Graduate in Systems Analysis and Development from [Faculdade QI](https://qi.edu.br/).
 - 📍 I live in Cachoeirinha/RS, Brazil.

 <br>